DTJF/libpruio/src/doc/_4_examples.md

 \Item{Description}

-  This file contains an example on how to use the ring buffer mode of libpruio.
+  This file contains an example on how to use the ring buffer mode of
+  \Proj.
 A fixed step mask of AIN-0, AIN-1 and AIN-2 get configured for maximum speed, sampled in to the ring buffer and from there saved as raw data to some files.